-The IDES Ethics Officer shall immediately refer to the EO Officer any complaint that the Ethics Officer receives which alleges sexual harassment.
+The IDES Ethics Officer and/or any other IDES Management staff shall immediately refer to the EO Officer any complaint that is received which alleges sexual harassment.

 Note: A complainant may file a discrimination complaint with Federal and State agencies outside IDES instead of or in addition to filing with EEO/AA (see Subsection .50 below for the names, addresses and filing deadlines of various outside agencies) or with the Ethics Officer.
 A complainant is not required to file a discrimination complaint with EEO/AA before filing one with an outside agency.
 The outside agency will assume jurisdiction of a discrimination complaint filed both with it and EEO/AA.
-In this case, EEO/AA will close the internal discrimination complaint process file and so notify the complainant.
+In this case, EEO/AA will close the internal discrimination complaint process file and respond to the outside complaint and/or charge.
+EEO/AA will notify the complainant of this action.